akeneo/pim-api-docs/content/rest-api/responses.md

 # Response codes

-_All the responses you can get when requesting via the API_
+_All the responses you can get when requesting via the REST API_

 ## Client errors

-There are several types of errors when requesting via the API.
+There are several types of errors when requesting via the REST API.

 ### 400 error
 Sending malformed data results in a `400 Bad Request` response.